PragyanR/agentic_ai_rna_editing/README.md

 ## Introduction
-This repository contains source code and artifacts from my research on Agentic AI guided RNA editing with CRISPR-Cas13.
+This repository contains source code and artifacts from my research as part of UCLA's Emerging Scientists Program.
+Research was on Agentic AI guided RNA editing with CRISPR-Cas13.
 I demonstrate how Agentic AI can be used to plan Cas13 experiments and run select tasks autonomously to improve experimentation efficiency and reduce the barrier to entry.
 The approach I used can be extented to other processes as well.

 ## Contact
 Name: Pragyan Ramamoorthy</br>